How to Fill a Vape Cartridge: Complete Guide (2026)

 • Fully depress the plunger (push it all the way down)

-• Insert needle tip into your oil
+• Insert needle tip into your warmed oil

 • Slowly pull plunger upward to draw oil into the syringe